 Currently, NZ has 10 trained assessors (completed LPAD 3), but only two assessors currently deliver (usually around 2-3 full assessments each per year).
 7 have completed LPAD 1 and 2.
 Gaze underwrote the funding (circa $50,000+) for these trainings – it was our express desire to have the programme gain traction in NZ.
-Classes are 10:1 ratio and historically cost $4,283.75 pp (see breakdown below).
+Classes are 10:1 ratio and historically have cost the funders $4,283.75 pp (see breakdown below).